Skip to content

 bm status

-Add -v for verbose output including per-member submodule status and Ralph runtime details:
+Add -v for verbose output including per-session workspace paths and Ralph runtime details:

 bm status -v